aburii/aburii/README.md

-- 🎓 Master of Science @Epitech
+- 🎓 Master of Science (AI & Big Data) @Epitech

-- 👨‍💻 Working @Creatiwity
+- 👨‍💻 Working as a fullstack developer @ Creatiwity

 - 📫 How to reach me **jolan.brizard@gmail.com**